-The Instance Motion graph enables you to keep track of a moving VMware instance.
-For a given ESX instance, the graph charts which systems it is running on over a given time range.
+The Instance Motion graph enables you to keep track of a moving Hyper-V or VMware instance.
+For a given instance, the graph charts which systems it is running on over a given time range.

 Generating an Instance Motion Graph